therootcause/largemouth/packstack/README.md

 This environment is then used to install/test tesora-dbaas.

+Please note that this tooling is not entirely up-to-date for Community vs. Enterprise.
+Some extra steps exist for installing enterprise.

 ##### Bring up packstack vm
 from the root of the openstack-utils git repo